 Making the Final Decision

 These days there are more options than those listed here to consider before making your final decision on a portable generator, but these should be enough to get you headed in the right direction.
-At the very least, you should be able to eliminate most of what’s available, leaving you with significantly fewer from which you will choose.
+At the very least, you should be able to eliminate most of what’s available because it doesn’t meet your needs, leaving you with significantly fewer from which you will choose.